Celestron StarSense AutoAlign Accessory for Automatic Alignment

 Since Polaris is very close to the NCP and not very bright, it is actually not a recommended star for the "All-Star" method.
 The advantages of being able to use stars other than Polaris are two-fold:

 Polaris is not always visible.
 So not only can you use a variety of other stars but they are also brighter and more prominent.

 The star you choose will be farther away from the NCP thus allowing for greater accuracy when centering the star in your eyepiece.

 Which stars are best to use for polar aligning?

 For best results choose a bright alignment star that is near the Meridian, preferably close to the celestial equator.
 Try to avoid stars that are close to the west/east horizon or directly overhead because they can be more difficult to center using the mount's altitude and azimuth controls.
 Also stars too near the celestial pole are less accurate than those further away.

 Will I lose my alignment after I polar align?

 No, the mount will retain its alignment but some amount of accuracy may be compromised depending on how much the mount has been moved during polar alignment.
-Although the telscopes tracking may be very good, pointing accuracy may need to be improved, especially if you are trying to located small objects on a ccd chip.
+Although the telescopes tracking may be very good, pointing accuracy may need to be improved, especially if you are trying to locate small objects on a CCD chip.